khakhalin/notes/00_queue_to_do.md

 Main queue
 * [[restful]]
 * [[websocket]]
+* On scalable architectures:
+    * queues to scale writes.
+What types of queues are there?
+    * [[caching]] for reads.
+What types / strategies of caching exist?
+    * elastic search - as a way to add advanced filtering and aggregation on top of [[nosql]] - read how it works
+    * Load balancing, sharding - what are the different strategies?
+* from unittest.mock import MagicMock, patch - allows call_count
 * Figure out how to answer a question about what [[kubernetes]] do.
+* github workflows - how are they defined, set up?
+Is there normally a yaml file?
 * frog artifactory - some sort of package used for continuous integration (?) in SoftEng?
 At least stub it
 * how bsky is built: [https://atproto.com/guides/applications]
 * Look into Flask, but then actually learn SimpleAPI